Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

 for every $j = 1, 2, \dots, p$.
-The prior specification in \eqref{eq:ecm-hem_priors} ensures computational tractability of the quantities involved in \eqref{eq:ecm-hem_estep1}.
-Furthermore, for every $j = 1, 2, \dots, p$, the remaining conditional expectations can be evaluated using \eqref{eq:ecm-hem_estep1} as weighted averages of functions of the spike and the slab strength hyperparameters $\kappa_0$ and $\kappa_1$ in the following manner:
+The prior specification in \eqref{eq:ecm-htem_lik-priors} ensures computational tractability of the quantities involved in \eqref{eq:ecm-htem_estep1}.
+Furthermore, for every $j = 1, 2, \dots, p$, the remaining conditional expectations can be evaluated using \eqref{eq:ecm-htem_estep1} as weighted averages of functions of the spike and the slab strength hyperparameters $\kappa_0$ and $\kappa_1$ in the following manner:

-\item \textbf{The CM-Step:} The conditional maximization (CM) step of the ECM algorithm maximizes the objective function $Q$ for each parameter, given the current estimates of the remaining parameters, and yields the following closed-form estimates at every iteration:
+\item \textbf{The CM-Step:} The conditional maximization (CM) step of the ECM algorithm maximizes the objective function $Q^{\alpha}$ for each parameter (or block of parameters), given the current estimates of the remaining parameters, and yields the following closed-form estimates at every iteration: